 Thank you for your patience and understanding during this difficult time.
 We hope Congress can reach an agreement to fund the federal government and the many important programs that provide protection and supports to people with disabilities throughout Ohio.

 Disability Rights Ohio is again providing benefits counseling, a free service available to people who receive Social Security benefits because of a disability, through the Social Security Administration’s Work Incentives Planning and Assistance (WIPA) program.
 The Social Security Administration offers “work incentives” designed to help people transition from receiving disability checks to earning money through work.
 Benefits counseling has the goal of reducing or eliminating a person’s dependence on public benefits, while addressing their concerns about issues, such as continuing health care benefits.
 Certified Work Incentive Coordinators (CWICs) provide individualized counseling to help people use these work incentives and understand their impact on the person’s employment.

-Disability Rights Ohio administers the WIPA program in 31 of Ohio's 88 counties, as shown in the light blue area of this map.
+Disability Rights Ohio administers the WIPA program in 31 of Ohio's 88 counties, as shown in the pink area of this map.
 Two other agencies oversee WIPA programs in other counties.